tiggreen/tik.dev/content/posts/kubernetes/kubernetes.md

 Thanks for reading!

-Once a month or so, I send out an email with my latest writing, thoughts, or anything interesting that I've read.
-[Sign up for my newsletter](https://tinyletter.com/tigranh).
+*Once a month or so, I send out an email with my latest writing, thoughts, or anything interesting that I've read.
+If you want to stay in touch then [you can subscribe](https://tinyletter.com/tigranh) and receive my writing in your inbox.*

+*If you want to support my work, the best thing you can do is to share it with your friends.
+Thank you!*